fdesign1/00679512/docs/Agency Management APIs/Agency Management APIs.md

 stoplight-id: mb2c0im6ekrqc
 ---

 # Agency Management API.
-Esto es una prueba
+Esto es una webhook tacking

 CoverForce also provides APIs to aid in the management of Agencies within a Network.
 Every application created within CoverForce platform is associated to an agency.